InsightfulShubh/BizIntel/README.md

 ### Online Pipeline — LangGraph Orchestration

-The query pipeline is orchestrated as a **LangGraph StateGraph** with 12 nodes and 2 conditional edges:
+The query pipeline is orchestrated as a **LangGraph StateGraph** with:

+- **13 nodes / 2 conditional edges** in local-only mode
+- **15 nodes / 3 conditional edges** when web fallback is enabled
+- **SQLite-backed checkpointing** in the Streamlit app for multi-turn state and HITL resume

 ![LangGraph Pipeline](docs/screenshots/langgraph_v2.png)